 - In some cases, preventative surgeries may be considered to reduce to close to zero the chance of developing a cancer for which an individual would otherwise be at a very high risk.

-While there many different hereditary cancer syndromes, most of them are rather rare.
+While there are many different hereditary cancer syndromes, most of them are rare.
 Only two hereditary cancer syndromes are relatively common in the general population.

 Hereditary breast and ovarian cancer is associated with mutations in the BRCA1 and BRCA2 genes.
 Mutations in either of these two genes confer a significantly increased risk of developing breast and ovarian cancer as well as a more modest increase in risks for developing pancreatic, prostate, and skin cancer.

 About 1/200 – 1/500 individuals in the general population carry a mutation in one of these two genes.
 If you have a significant personal or family history of breast and/or ovarian cancer, however, your chance of carrying a mutation in one of these two genes would be higher than this general population risk and testing of these genes may be reasonable.